Back to Anatolian Languages

 Place of Discovery: Andriake (Demre, Antalya)

-Language: Ancient Greek
+Language: Hellenistic Greek

 Date: 388-392 AD